 W.SparkSBIR’s mission is to increase women participation and success in SBIR/STTR grants, which are funding dollars for research and development with the end goal of commercialization.
 W.SparkSBIR puts on women-focused workshops and events geared towards supporting women who want to establish small businesses that advance technologies for the public good.

-Our next workshop assistance series starts February 2020 and will prepare you for the April and June 2020 NIH and NSF deadline!
+Our next workshop assistance series starts July 2020 and will prepare you for the September 2020 deadline!

 Are you looking for non-dilutive funding through the SBIR/STTR program?
 Want expert personalized assistance?